triepels/CrossValidation.jl/README.md

 ```

 The result of the search is an object of type `ParameterSearch` with three data members:
-* `models`: an array of models that are fitted during the parameter search.
+* `model`: an array of models that are fitted during the parameter search.
-* `scores`: an array holding the scores of the models as estimated by the `score` function.
+* `score`: an array holding the scores of the models as estimated by the `score` function.
 The array has a size of `n` x `m`, where `n` is the number of folds and `m` the number of parameter configurations.
 * `final`: the final model that is fitted on the entire dataset based on the parameter configuration that performed on average the best over all folds.

 We can use function `predict` to generate predictions by the final model: